top of page

 10 garlic cloves, sliced

-1 small ripe plantain, peeled and cut into 1 inch cubes
+1 small ripe plantain, peeled and cut into 1-inch cubes

-3 slices French or white bread
+3 slices of French or white bread

 1 oz Mexican chocolate or dark chocolate